pythonarcade/arcade/doc/pygame_comparison.rst

 .. [#f1] To support rotation and/or scaling, PyGame programs must write the image to a surface, transform the surface,
          then create a sprite out of the surface.
 This takes a lot of CPU.
 Arcade off-loads all these operations to the graphics card.
-.. [#f2] When creating a sprite from an image, PyGame will load the image from the disk every time.
+.. [#f2] When creating a sprite from an image, Pygame will load the image from the disk every time.
 The user must
          cache the image with their own code for better performance.
 Arcade does this automatically.
 .. [#f5] A programmer can achieve a similar result by drawing to a surface, then drawing drawing the surface to the screen.
 .. [#f6] Performance tests done on an Intel Core i7-9700F with GeForce GTX 980 Ti.
 Source code for tests available at